Reviewing Stevanato Group (NYSE:STVN) and Ardagh Group (NYSE:ARD)

 Ardagh Group has higher revenue and earnings than Stevanato Group.

-81.7% of Ardagh Group shares are held by institutional investors.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+82.6% of Ardagh Group shares are held by institutional investors.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Stevanato Group S.p.A. is a provider of drug containment, drug delivery and diagnostic solutions to the pharmaceutical, biotechnology and life sciences industries.
 Stevanato Group S.p.A. is based in PIOMBINO DESE, Italy.